What to Expect if You're New to Massage Therapy or

 Vigorous massage should be avoided by people with bleeding disorders, low blood platelet counts and by people taking blood-thinning medications such as Warfarin.
 Massage should not be done in any area of the body with blood clots, fractures, open or healing wounds, skin infections, weakened bones (such as from osteoporosis or cancer) or where there has been a recent surgery.
 Although massage therapy is generally safe for cancer patients, they should consult their oncologist before having a massage that involves deep or intense pressure.
 Any direct pressure over a tumor usually is discouraged.
 Cancer patients should discuss any concerns about massage therapy with their oncologist.

 For certain medical conditions massage therapy should be avoided until the condition has subsided.
-General Contraindications for massage include systemic contagious or infectious diseases, including the common cold and significant fever.
+General Contraindications for massage or spa services include systemic contagious or infectious diseases, including the common cold and significant fever.

 For the following conditions massage therapy is locally contraindicated (meaning the affected area should be avoided):